Incest pornography: Fauxcest

+As of 2016, the genre had been growing in popularity at a rate of 1000% since 2011 and 178% since 2014, a spike that some industry professionals have attributed to female porn consumers who largely seek a content that is accompanied by a narrative.
+Variations of pretend relationships include siblings, mom–son, dad–daughter, step-relatives and various others.

 One of the reasons behind a trend towards pseudoincest over actual blood-relation incest within fiction is the bannable nature of consanguineal forms since some publishers will refuse to publish such content.

 On GameLink, one in ten purchases had a fauxcestual theme, and one sociologist has said the theme has become more mainstream as evidenced by its depiction on fantasy novel and television series such as Game of Thrones.
 Pseudo-incest fictional books began to increase in popularity in the year 2011.
-However, some self-publishing companies are welcoming towards content that has pseudo-incestual themes.
+Some self-publishing companies are welcoming towards content that has pseudo-incestual themes.